Learn about the nursing care management for patients with pneumothorax in this nursing study guide.

 - Thoracic CT: Studies show that CT is more sensitive than x-ray in detecting thoracic injuries, lung contusion, hemothorax, and pneumothorax.
 Early CT may influence therapeutic management.

 - Chest x-ray: Reveals air and/or fluid accumulation in the pleural space; may show shift of mediastinal structures (heart).

-- ABGs: Variable depending on degree of compromised lung function, altered breathing mechanics, and ability to compensate.
+- ABGs: Variable depending on the degree of compromised lung function, altered breathing mechanics, and the ability to compensate.
 Paco2 occasionally elevated.
 Pao2 may be normal or decreased; oxygen saturation usually decreased.

 - Thoracentesis: Presence of blood/serosanguineous fluid indicates hemothorax.